.

 Thrift Shoppe Fensalir– August Summer Hours: T-W-R- F 10AM – 4PM.
 S & D, 10AM until 3PM.
 Closed Monday.
 Drop-Offs by Appointment.
 Closed August 15th through Labor Day.

-Community Events All Community Events WILL BE in secession during the Holiday UNLESS the weather is inclement, forcing Events or Festivals into the shelter of the gym.
+Community Events All Community Events WILL BE in session during the Holiday UNLESS the weather is inclement, forcing Events or Festivals into the shelter of the gym.

 Contra Dancing and Pot Luck Dinner, August – S, 7PM – 10PM.
 Gym.